make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Whytey](https://github.com/Whytey/pymoebot) for investigation work into the MoeBot protocol.
 - [launchm](https://github.com/launchm) for assisting with support for Asakuki aroma diffusers.
 - [ajvandr](https://github.com/ajvandr) for assisting with support for Arlec temperature and humidity smart switches.
+- [denveronly](https://github.com/denveronly) for assisting with support for Dooya curtain motors.